pranavsaranaway/pranavsaranaway/README.md

 ###

-<p align="left">I'm a CSE student at Case Western Reserve!<br><br>- 🔭 I’m working as an intern for MntrMe!<br>- 📚 I'm currently learning more about NLP and AI Agents<br>- ⚡ In my free time I play badminton and boulder!</p>
+<p align="left">I'm a CSE student at Case Western Reserve!<br><br>- 🔭 I’m working as an intern for MntrMe!<br>- 📚 I'm currently learning more about NLP and AI Agents<br>- ⚡ In my free time I play badminton and boulder!<br>- 📫 How to reach me: pranav.saran@case.edu</p>

 ###